The annual Fast and Vigil is a grassroots, not-for profit effort to reach out to

 - a private church space and food for our ceremonial “Last Supper” the night before fasting starts

 Thank you in advance for your generous financial support.
 Without your contribution, this amazing all-volunteer, grassroots witness would not be able to continue in the capacity that it has all these years.
 ALL DONATIONS ARE TAX-DEDUCTIBLE via Death Penalty Action (our fiscal cosponsor).

 There are two easy ways to donate right now.

 - Preferred Method: Pay by check (it saves us on credit card processing fees*).
 Just send a check in along with the sponsorship form that you can download here (.pdf file).

 - Donate online: If you prefer not to pay by check, visit our

 secure online donations page.
-At checkout, please include a note in the “comments” field indicating how the sponsporship listing should appear on our website and materials (i.e.,name of the organization, your individual name(s), anonymous, etc).
-In addition to the online payment, we ask that you fill out and return the sponsorship form via mail or email so we can give you proper credit and thanks.
+At checkout, please go to the “add an additional note” field to indicate how the sponsporship listing should appear on our website and materials (i.e.,name of the organization, your individual name(s), anonymous, etc).
+If this is your first time cosponsoring or you need to update your contact information with us, we ask that you fill out and return the sponsorship form via mail or email so we can maintain communication with you going forward.

 * Make your donation go further and pay by check!